 But how do you identify those pain points?
 How do you know what your target customers are searching for?
 How do you get ideas beyond the first few, very obvious keywords?

 In this post, I want to share some of the specific tactics we’ve used to identify pain points, learn customer questions, and more that give us a list of blog post ideas to go after.
-This is a tactical post that will teach our method of how to do content ideation from a conversion and customer pain point perspective.
+This is a tactical post that will teach our method of content creation from a conversion and customer pain point perspective.

 Let’s dive in.

-Ways to Identify Content Topics That Will Convert
+Ways to Identify the Types of Content Topics That Will Convert

 In our post on pain-point SEO, we argued that instead of taking a volume-first approach to content marketing, you should focus on understanding pain points, and then back into your topics that way.